TCM Diagnosis

 Guasha is most often used to relieve muscle and joint pain, so-called musculoskeletal disorders.
 Some examples include back pain, tendon strain, and carpal tunnel syndrome.
 Guasha can also break up scar tissue or fibrosis, benefit the immune system and used for cosmetics.
 Sometimes, gua sha is used to treat a cold, fever, or problems with the lungs.

-2014 study (https://www.tci-thaijo.org/index.php/ams/article/view/66337) found that Guasha improved the range of movement and reduced pain in people who used computers frequently compared with a control group that had no treatment.
+A 2014 study (https://www.tci-thaijo.org/index.php/ams/article/view/66337) found that Guasha improved the range of movement and reduced pain in people who used computers frequently compared with a control group that had no treatment.

 In a 2017 study (https://www.sciencedirect.com/science/article/pii/S0254627217300262), weightlifters who had Guasha felt that lifting weights took less effort after treatment.
 This could suggest that the treatment speeds up muscle recovery.